 Puppies are very rare and hard to find.
 Therefore it is not uncommon to pay a lot of money and to wait for a reputable breeder.
 You will want to find a breeder that performs health checks on their puppies and breeding stock, especially for visual and auditory problems and double merles.

-It is also not uncommon for breeders to mix Pitbulls with other dogs which have the merle gene.
-A common example if the leopard merle pitbull.
+It is also not uncommon for breeders to mix Pitbulls with other dogs that have the merle gene.
+A common example is the leopard merle pitbull.
 If you do not mind a mix then this is a much more reasonable price of between $500 and $1,000 depending on the breeder.